Muhammad-Shahzaib-Saleem/Muhammad-Shahzaib-Saleem/README.md

 - 🔭 I’m currently working on **BLOCKCHAIN, ETHEREUM - SOLIDITY, and React - Node.Js**

 - 🌱 I have done lots of **BLOCKCHAIN DAPP DECENTRALIZATION**

 - 🤝 Teach **BLOCKCHAIN DEVELOPMENT** to newbie

+- 🚀 Now a days working on AI and Learning